adams-cool-org/ssha3/docs/sop.md

 8. In the Editor Toolbar dropdown menu, select &quot;Save Edits&quot;, then &quot;Stop Editing&quot;.

 ## 2. Associate Sewers to Drainage Areas
-Add the study sewers (and their contributing sewers) from the &quot;Waste Water Gravity Mains&quot; layer to the &quot;Studied Sewers&quot; Layer
+Add the study sewers (and their contributing sewers) from the &quot;Waste Water Gravity Mains&quot; layer to the &quot;Studied Sewers&quot; Layer.
 1. Associate study sewers to the Drainage Areas.
     1. Navigate to the Small\_Sewer\_Calcs Toolbox within the ArcToolbox.
     2. Select the &quot;Associate Sewers to DAs&quot; tool.
     3. Input the command prompt options:
-        1. Project ID – Project\_ID from the &quot;Drainage Areas&quot; attribute table
+        * Project ID – Project\_ID from the &quot;Drainage Areas&quot; attribute table
-        2. From Sewers Layer – &quot;Waste Water Gravity Mains&quot; or &quot;Storm Water Gravity Mains&quot;
+        * From Sewers Layer – &quot;Waste Water Gravity Mains&quot; or &quot;Storm Water Gravity Mains&quot;
-        3. Study Sewers Layer – &quot;StudiedSewers&quot;
+        * Study Sewers Layer – &quot;StudiedSewers&quot;
-        4. Drainage Area Layer – &quot;Drainage Areas&quot;
+        * Drainage Area Layer – &quot;Drainage Areas&quot;
     4. Select &quot;OK&quot;.
 The tool will populate the StudiedSewers layer with the sewers intersecting the target drainage area.
 2. Identify the Study Sewer and Time of Concentration (TC) path for each study area.
     1. Right-click the &quot;StudiedSewers&quot; layer.
 Select &quot;Edit Features&quot;, then &quot;Start Editing&quot;.